helena-intel/openvino/docs/install_guides/installing-openvino-windows.md

 * After you've configurated your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, see [Intel® Movidius™ VPUs Programming Guide for Use with Intel® Distribution of OpenVINO™ toolkit](movidius-programming-guide.md) to learn how to distribute a model across all 8 VPUs to maximize performance.

-After configuration is done, you are ready to <a href="#get-started">Get Started</a> with running code samples and demo applications.
+After configuration is done, you are ready to <a href="#get-started">get started</a> with running code samples and demo applications.

 ### <a name="Update-Path"></a>Optional: Update Your Windows Environment Variables

 > **NOTE**: These steps are only required under special circumstances, such as if you forgot to check the box during the CMake\* or Python\* installation to add the application to your Windows `PATH` environment variable.

 Use these steps to update your Windows `PATH` if a command you execute returns an error message stating that an application cannot be found.
-This might happen if you do not add CMake or Python to your `PATH` environment variable during the installation.

 1. In your **Search Windows** box, type **Edit the system environment variables** and press **Enter**.
-A window similar to the following displays:
+A window like the following appears:
    ![](../img/System_Properties.PNG)

 2. At the bottom of the screen, click **Environment Variables**.